sw1pgh/Python_Practice/README.md

 - "A combination of minutes wasted in life may be equal to a total of life wasted if you're not careful."
 - "Hard work beats talent when talent doesn't work hard."
 - "AI might be the way to go!"
+- "!!!Your family is your biggest blessing.
+Do never turn your back on them!!!"